PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### Create a new branch for a new feature

 You will want to create a branch that has the content of main to be able to work on that base and add your feature.
-Here there are also multiple ways of doing that, but let's stick with the easiest and safest way, using `git switch`
+Here there are also multiple possibilities, but let's stick with the easiest and safest way, using `git switch`

 You can simply create a branch and switch to it at the same time using `git switch -c <my branch name>`.
-Yes `git checkout` can also be used but checkout allows more than just switching to branch, so we'll stick to `git switch`.
+> :bulb: Yes, `git checkout` can also be used but [`checkout` is a legacy command that allows more than just switching to branch](https://linuxhandbook.com/git-switch-checkout/), so we'll stick to `git switch` here.

-#### :pushpin: Tasks:
+### :pushpin: Tasks:

-Go ahead and create a branch named `feat/step3`, and push it.
+- Go ahead and create a branch named `feat/step3`, and push it.
-Add a file named `step3.txt` containing "WIP feature".
+- Add a file on it named `step3.txt` containing "WIP feature".

 ### Update your branch with changes made on `main`

-When changes have been made on main, while you were working on your feature, you will need to first apply these changes on your branch, resolve conflicts and push it to your branch.
+When changes are made on `main` while you were working on your feature, you need to first apply these changes on your branch, resolve conflicts and push it to your branch.
-After that, you will be able to merge your work into main.
+After that, you will be able to merge your work into `main`.

-#### :pushpin: Tasks:
+### :pushpin: Tasks:

-First, you will need to update main so switch to main and pull the changes.
+- Update `main` by switching to it and pulling the changes.
-For the sake of the workshop, you will push a file named `coworker_feature.txt` on main containing "Most awaited feature".
+- For the sake of the workshop, push a file named `coworker_feature.txt` on `main` containing "Most awaited feature".

-Then go back to your branch and use `git rebase` onto main.
+- Go back to your branch and use `git rebase` onto main.

-Now you would resolve conflicts if there are any.
+> Now in a real-world scenario you would resolve conflicts if there are any.
-Then you can push, but since you rewrote your history you need to force push, it is recommended to use the `--force-with-lease` option instead of `-f`
+- Push, but since you rewrote your history you need to force, [it's recommended to use the `--force-with-lease` option instead of `-f`](https://git-scm.com/docs/git-push#Documentation/git-push.txt---force-with-leaseltrefnamegt)

 ### Merge your branch into main

-Now that you are completely up-to-date with main and that you have finished your feature, you can switch to main and use `git merge` or `git rebase` with your feature branch to apply the changes to main, and push it.
+Now that you are completely up-to-date with `main` and that you have finished your feature, you can switch to main and use `git merge` or `git rebase` with your feature branch to apply the changes to `main`, and push it.

-This process can be made using Pull Requests on GitHub but this is not the focus right now.
+> :bulb: This process can be made using Pull Requests on GitHub, but this is not the focus right now.

-#### :pushpin: Tasks:
+### :pushpin: Task:

-So go ahead and merge your branch into main using rebase (there are reasons why you want to rebase and not merge but it is not the focus here, and it is explained in the GitHub part of this workshop).
+- Merge your branch into `main` using rebase
+> The different merging strategies will be explained in the GitHub part of this workshop :wink:

 ### Manage branches

-In the end, you can manage your branches using the `git branch` command, so using it, now delete the `feat/step3` branch you created earlier.
+In the end, you can manage your branches using the [`git branch`](https://git-scm.com/docs/git-branch) command, so using it, delete the `feat/step3` branch you created earlier.

 ## Step 4 - Restore files